Toggle: English / Spanish

 - Surgery is done to relieve pressure on the nerves or spinal cord.

 - You and your doctor can decide when you need to have surgery for these symptoms.

 During some spinal surgeries, the surgeon will remove some bone to create more room for your spinal nerves or spinal column.
 The surgeon will then fuse some of the spine bones to make your spine more stable.
 But this will make your back more stiff.

 Many people with spinal stenosis are able to be active with the condition, although they may need to make some changes in their activities or work.

 Spine surgery will often partly or fully relieve symptoms in your legs or arms.
 It is hard to predict if you will improve and how much relief surgery will provide.

-- Persons who had long-term back pain before their surgery are likely to have some pain after.
+- People who had long-term back pain before their surgery are likely to have some pain after surgery.

 - If you needed more than one kind of back surgery, you may be more likely to have future problems.

 - The area of the spinal column above and below a spinal fusion are more likely to be stressed and have problems and arthritis in the future.
 This may lead to more surgeries later.